Current Electricity-Solutions

 10:

-Ans: A metre bridge with resistors and is represented in the given figure.
+Ans: A metre bridge with resistors X and Y is represented in the given figure.

 Condition for the balance is given as,